 If you have the financial ability and discipline to pay off your credit card in full, and if the price is the same regardless of whether you use cash or card, there’s no reason not to use a credit card.

 If you don’t use a card, you can miss out on valuable points, miles and credit card rewards.
 In addition, the sign-up bonuses that come on many popular credit cards can provide outsized value.

-For instance, the popular Chase Sapphire Preferred card offers 100,000 Ultimate Rewards after spending $4,000 in the first three months of having the card.
-We value Chase Ultimate Rewards at about 1.26 cents per point, so it’s like earning more than $1,250 in value during those first three months.
+For instance, the popular Chase Sapphire Preferred card offers 60,000 Ultimate Rewards points after spending $4,000 in the first three months of having the card.
+Chase Ultimate Rewards points earned on the Sapphire Preferred are worth $750 in value through the Chase portal when redeemed for travel.

 Nate O’Brien, who runs a popular personal finance YouTube channel, suggests using a credit card for fixed costs that you incur regardless of payment method.

 “My landlord accepts credit cards as a form of payment,” O’Brien said.
 “Instead of writing checks or withdrawing money from my bank account, I use my credit card because it allows me to earn rewards for an expense which was unavoidable.”